 - Other subjects: Art and Design, Computing, Design Technology, Drama, Food and Nutrition, Classical Greek, Latin, Music, Physical Education.

-Pupils also follow non-examination courses in Physical Education, Games and Life Choices (Personal and Social Development).
+Pupils also follow non-examination courses in Physical Education, Games and Life Education (Personal and Social Development).

 Years 12 & 13 (Sixth Form Aspire programme)

 Most of our pupils remain at LGS for the Sixth Form and we are always pleased to welcome a good number from elsewhere; the latter very quickly settle and become highly-valued members of our community, enjoying their studies as well as all the other opportunities which support their transition to young adulthood.

 Our Sixth Formers, whom we now call ‘students’, lead the way and set the tone at the top of the school.
 We are very proud of them!
 Not only do they achieve great things, but they thrive on the rounded programme which the school continues to offer, developing the softer skills which will stand them in such good stead for their future lives.
 Our visitors very often comment on their natural self-confidence and their ability to relate so well to others: “Well rounded individuals, confident but not arrogant, such a good reflection on the school,” as one parent put it.

 We have recently reviewed our Sixth Form offering.
 We want it to be the best possible preparation, not only for university and apprenticeships, but also for life.
 We believe that our new Sixth Form Aspire programme offers a distinctive experience, enabling our students to keep ahead of the crowd.

 The Academic Core is provided by A level study.
 Most choose three A Levels from the start of Year 12.
 It is possible to study four subjects, and for Further Mathematicians it is usually considered essential, but this route is suitable only for the most academically engaged and industrious students.
 The subjects available are: